ukaea/fortran-skeleton/README.md

 ## License

+The texts of the LGPL and GPL (version 3) are included in this template and should not be deleted if you wish to use this license.

-UKAEA does not currently have a policy on what licence your code should be released under.
-However, the GNU Lesser General Public License (LGPL) is a good choice.
-This allows anyone to use and modify your software providing the derivatives are similarly licensed.
+The GNU Lesser General Public License (LGPL) allows anyone to use and modify your software providing the derivatives are similarly licensed.
 However, unlike the stronger GNU General Public License (GPL), it still allows unmodified libraries to be used by proprietary